-6) Cites and references
+5) Cites and references

 When you quote or refer to a reading assigned for the class, you must properly cite that reading.
-Use a simplified method of citation: just use the title of the reading.
-If you are quoting, you must also give the page number where the quote can be found.
-Here's an example of a quote:
+Use a simplified method of citation: just use the words "class reading" followed by the number of the reading in the coursepack.
+Here's an example: